attilaz/horde3d-x/README.md

 This branch is still WORK-IN-PROGRESS and anything is subject to change!
 The goal of this branch is to add GLES2 and D3D11 support with samples on multiple platforms (iOS, android, nacl, emscripten, win8, winrt,...).
-GLES2 version is fairly stable, already used in commercial products.
+GLES2 renderer is fairly stable, already used in commercial products.

 Copyright (C) 2006-2013 Nicolas Schulz and the Horde3D Team